RavenousLegs

 Kongmaru La pass - Markha Valley trek in Ladakh

-The descent to Shang Sumdo from KongmaruLa was a little long.
-But the mountains didn't stop enticing me with the striking colours.
-I felt exceptionally content on the achievement of successfully completing my first solo trek.
+The descent from KongmaruLa to Shang Sumdo was a bit long, but the mountains continued to captivate me with their striking colors.
+I felt exceptionally content and accomplished after successfully completing my first solo trek.

 Picture